Mind of Christ

 Copyright © 2005 Sharon L. Fawcett.
 Used by permission.

 Sharon Fawcett is a freelance writer and speaker from New Brunswick, Canada.
-Her stories appear in several books such as God Answers Prayers, God Allows U-Turns for Women, and Silver Linings: Breaking Through the Clouds of Depression.
+She is the author of Hope for Wholeness: The Spiritual Path to Freedom from Depression, and stories that appear in several books such as God Answers Prayers, God Allows U-Turns for Women, and Silver Linings: Breaking Through the Clouds of Depression.
 For more information, or to contact Sharon, visit her Web site: www.SharonFawcett.com.

 CBN IS HERE FOR YOU!